DanFalcon225/DanFalcon225/README.md

 ### I'm a final year Computer Science student who is enjoying of programming.

-- 🔭 I’m currently working on creating a games using react.js
+- 🔭 I’m currently working on creating a game using react.js
 - 🌱 I’m currently learning node.js, react.js, vue.js
 - 👯 I’m looking to collaborate in open source projects
-- 📫 How to reach me follow my linkedIn (link in bio)
+- 📫 How to reach me? follow my linkedIn (link in bio)